…. other than writing scripts to manipulate my resources

 Time is the only commodity we cannot earn back in life.
 To make matters worse, it is a commodity that we are perpetually losing.

-With our hours at work, we want to make sure that we triage our tasks and utilise our time for maximum leverage.
+With our hours at work, we want to make sure that we triage our tasks and utilize our time for maximum leverage.
 We want to be as impactful as possible with our work hours for a number of reasons.
 We want to satisfy our customers, we want to drive value for the business and often most importantly, we want to achieve mastery in our field and feel fulfilled.

 However, all too often, we find ourselves working on something awfully manual, or doing a task where we ask ourselves “surely someone has dealt with this before”, “surely there is a product for this”.